Falling in Love with Verona

 Street Life

-Via Sella leading onto the most exclusive shopping street - Via Mazzini.
+Via Sella leads onto the most exclusive shopping street, Via Mazzini.
 This is where all of the locals come for the evening walk (passeggiata) to see and be seen.

 This is a great city for shopping, the third best in northern Italy after firstly Turin and then Milan.

-Floating above the crowds this girl seems oblivious to all.
-I have absolutely no idea how she does it and I spent ages trying to figure it out.
-When I asked her she said: "mind power"...mmmm!
+Floating above the crowds, this girl seems oblivious to everyone.
+I have absolutely no idea how she does it, and I spent ages trying to figure it out.
+When I asked her, she said, "mind power."
+Mmm!

 Another one of Verona's many street artists., I found this one rather scary and a bit creepy.